 - Cement terrazzo, epoxy terrazzo flooring, stained or painted concrete and metal floors may be suitable for installation.
-However, most will need to be prepared with a suitable Portland-based cement patching compound, see manufacturer's recommendations for use and preparation of subfloor. - Ceramic, porcelain, marble, and granite tiles are suitable and must be properly bonded with intact grout joints and free of cracks or loose tiles.
+However, most will need to be prepared with a suitable Portland-based cement patching compound, see manufacturer's recommendations for use and preparation of subfloor.
+Note: Place a suitable vapor barrier (i.e., 6 mil poly sheeting) over the existing flooring. - Ceramic, porcelain, marble, and granite tiles are suitable and must be properly bonded with intact grout joints and free of cracks, ledging or loose tiles.
 Surface of tile and grout joints should be free from sealers, coatings, dirt, and contaminants.
 Properly prepare the surface of tiles by grinding any high areas and using a suitable Portland-based leveling compound and primer to fill in all low areas.
-Follow leveling compound manufacturer's recommendations for surface preparation and application of product. - The following are not suitable substrates for installation of Johnson Hardwood (Public House) Flooring: rubber, cork, or asphalt tiles; and any other material covered in the sections above and listed as unsuitable. - Unsuitable substrates should be covered with an approved 1⁄4" wood underlayment or suitable Portland-based cement leveler or patching compound.
+Follow leveling compound manufacturer's recommendations for surface preparation and application of product.
+Note: Place a suitable vapor barrier (i.e., 6 mil poly sheeting) over the existing flooring. - The following are not suitable substrates for installation of Johnson's (Cellar House) Flooring: rubber, cork, or asphalt tiles; and any other material covered in the sections above and listed as unsuitable. - Unsuitable substrates should be covered with an approved 1⁄4" wood underlayment or suitable Portland-based cement leveler or patching compound.
 Always follow the manufacturer's recommended practices when covering an existing substrate.